 Individuals and entities that commit bankruptcy fraud can also face civil penalties.
 As stated above, the goal of a successful bankruptcy filing is to essentially alleviate a company’s or individual’s debts to creditors.
-Once a bankruptcy proceeding in complete, creditors can no longer come after a company’s or individual’s debts and must abide by the court issued repayment plan or debt discharge.
+Once a bankruptcy proceeding is incomplete, creditors can no longer come after a company’s or individual’s debts and must abide by the court-issued repayment plan or debt discharge.
 However, if fraud is committed during the bankruptcy proceeding, courts do not restrict a creditor from coming after assets and a creditor may civilly sue the company or individual who committed the fraud.

 Recent Bankruptcy Fraud Cases Prosecuted by DOJ:

 - A woman in Illinois was indicted for bankruptcy fraud.
 According to the indictment, the woman concealed a significant stream of her income from the bankruptcy court.
 The woman is alleged to have received almost $100,000 in workers’ compensation the month prior to her filing for bankruptcy.
 The bankruptcy petition filed by the woman did not disclose her worker’s compensation earnings.
 If convicted, the woman faces a potential prison sentence of five years and a fine of up to $250,000.